wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     (6) If, at any time during the second period, the responsible clinician considers that a patient is fit to be released from compulsory status, the clinician must give a written notice to the patient and, if necessary, to the person in charge of the hospital directing that the patient be released from that status immediately.

-    Section 13: substituted, on 1 April 2000, by [section 13][235] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 13: replaced, on 1 April 2000, by [section 13][235] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

 ##### 14 Certificate of final assessment